jonathan-githubofficial/jonathan-githubofficial/README.md

 # 👋 Hi, I'm Jonathan

-As a Full-Stack Software Engineer, my approach is centered on practical problem-solving and staying updated with the latest technological advancements.
-With a strong background in machine learning and web/system development, I am committed to developing efficient and effective software solutions that address real-world challenges.
+Full-stack engineer with a focus on AI-integrated systems and high-throughput applications.
+Built platforms automating in operational costs and serving 1M+ monthly requests.
+Advocate for test-driven development and infrastructure-as-code.

 ## 💻 Skills